deadlydog/deadlydog.github.io/_drafts/2099-01-15-Template-post.md

 End with a brief conclusion.

+Prefer small paragraphs over long ones for readability.
+It's much easier to read and to find your place if the reader gets distracted.
+4 or 5 sentences max.

 Your regular markdown goes here.
 It also supports HTML :)

 Try to include at least one image, as it makes preview links more appealing since the first image often gets used as the preview image: